Licensing Order of 1643: The Licensing Order of 1643

-The Stationers’ Company was given the responsibility of acting as censor, in return for a monopoly of the printing trade.
+The Stationers' Company was given the responsibility of acting as censor, in return for a monopoly of the printing trade.

+Resistance and unlicensed printing

+The Licensing Order of 1643, while aimed at controlling the press and curbing dissent, inadvertently fuelled the growth of an underground printing network.
+Radical Puritans and sectarian groups, finding their voices stifled by the strict censorship, turned to clandestine presses to disseminate their ideas.
+Figures like Richard Overton, in collaboration with individuals like Nicholas Tew, established secret printing operations to circumvent the restrictions.
+This resistance highlighted the inherent tension between the desire for control and the urge for free expression, even amidst the turmoil of the English Civil Wars.

 Milton's Areopagitica

 In protest, English poet and political writer, John Milton published the Areopagitica: A speech of Mr. John Milton for the Liberty of Unlicenc'd Printing, to the Parlament of England in November, 1644 (16 months following the Licensing Order).

 Censorship during the Restoration

 After the Restoration of the monarchy in the 1660s, even tighter controls were imposed on the press.
 A single individual was given the authority to publish an official newspaper along with the responsibility of serving as censor for all other publications.

 1695: the Licensing Order lapses

 With the Glorious Revolution of 1688, William and Mary were invited to ascend the throne on the condition that they agree to the terms spelled out in the Declaration of Rights.
 This came to be understood as part of the British "constitution" that American patriots cited as the source of their own freedoms as "Englishmen".

 The Licensing Order was allowed to lapse on 17 April 1695, when the House of Commons declined to renew it and stated its reasons, beginning with "Because it revives, and re-enacts, a Law which in no-wise answered the End for which it was made".
 One historian observes that the act was allowed to lapse "not because it infringed on the liberties of Englishmen but because it conferred a monopoly on the crown and a very limited number of booksellers" and that the reasons for allowing the lapse "were commercial, not constitutional."
 Although most accounts stipulate that "the Licensing act expired in 1695", the "expiration" was not the result of a simple lapse of attention on the part of the government.
 Instead, the freedoms established by the Declaration of Rights created a more open society, and an explosion of print was the result.
 The number of printing houses in England grew in thirty years from 20 in 1695 to 103 (75 in London alone) by 1724.
 In England, the emergence of publications like the Tatler and the Spectator are given credit for creating a 'bourgeois public sphere' that allowed for a free exchange of ideas and information.
 In the American colonies, the end of the Licensing Act also sparked the creation of new publications and set the stage for the battle of words that would lead to the American Revolution in the second half of the eighteenth century.